Trails Around Backus and Hackensack Minnesota

 Food and Drink -

 Light Food (Pizza and Panini Sandwiches) and Drink is available at the Backus American Legion just North of the Corner Store.
-The Backus American Legion is a big supporter of our club/MNUSA and the regional club with map ads and the drinks are very reasonable.
+The Backus American Legion Post 368 are huge supporters of our club/MNUSA and the regional club with map ads and the drinks and food are very reasonable.
+Please stop in to see them.

 Three great meals a day are available at the Corner Restaurant next to the Corner Store on SH 371 in Backus